Itchy Scalp After Braids: Here’s Why and How To Stop It

 - Try to redo braids near your hairline when they get loose to avoid unnecessary tension and extra weight.

-- Keep your hair moist with leave-in conditioner 2-3 times a week
+- Keep your hair moist 2-3 times a week with a leave-in conditioner.

-- Braids are Long term protective hairstyles but don’t keep them on for too long
+- Braids are one of the best long-term protective African hairstyles for women but don’t keep them on for too long.

-- Ensure you protect your hair at night, this will help your style in a long way.
+- Ensure you protect your hair at night; this will help your style in a lot of ways.

 - Avoid hair products that contain Alcohol and petroleum (grease)